 Make the cake:

-- In a large bowl, beat the butter for about a minute until smooth and creamy, about 1 minute.
+- Using a handheld or an electric mixer fitted with the paddle attachment beat the butter for about a minute until smooth and creamy.

-- Add the granulated sugar and beat on high speed for 3-4 minutes until creamed.
+- Add the granulated sugar and beat on high speed for 3-4 minutes until the mixture is pale yellow.

 - Beat in the eggs one at a time then mix in the vanilla extract.

-- Add the dry ingredients, 1 cup at a time and mix well on low.
-Do not over mix.
+- Add the dry ingredients, 1 cup at a time and mixing after each addition until just incorporated.

-- Mix the cocoa powder with the rest of the batter and mix with a wooden spoon.
+- Mix the cocoa powder with the other half of the batter using a wooden spoon.

-- With a stick/wooden spoon or a butter knife make waves in the batter so as to create the marble effect.
+- With a stick/wooden spoon or a butter knife make waves in the batter so as to create the marbling.

-Note3: Check your cake after 35 minutes have passed. loosely cover the cakes with aluminum foil if you find the tops are browning too quickly while the center is still runny.
+- Check your cake after 30 minutes have passed. loosely cover the cakes with aluminum foil if you find the tops are browning too quickly while the center is still runny.